markr-fu-berlin/data-science-examples/tutorials/spatial-analysis/README.md

 ## Spatial Analysis Tutorials
-This section contains tutorials for doing Spatial Analysis within the Exasol.
-We are going to provide examples tasks and use cases.
+This section contains tutorials for doing Spatial Analysis within the Exasol database.
+We are going to provide examples, tasks and use cases.

 **Currently, this repository is under development and we will add more and more frameworks and tutorials in the future.**